stefan-hoeck/idris2-tailrec/README.md

 Writing recursive functions that do not overflow the stack can be challenging.
-The Javascript backends in Idris2 optimize mutually tail-recursive functions into while loops, which uses constant stack space.
+The Javascript backends in Idris2 optimize mutually tail-recursive functions into while loops, which makes them use constant stack space.
-The Chez backend performs tail-call optimization on its own.
+Chez scheme, the target of the default backend performs tail-call optimization on its own.
 In monadic code, however, the recursive call happens within the bind operator `(>>=)`, and is therefore not in tail position.
 The following program, for instance,